Skislits/skislits.github.io/_cv/eng/eng_classic.md

     > 12.2020-now (2 year)

-    Analyst and Developer in small team responsible for Jira & Confluence with 14.000 users
+    Analyst and Developer in a small team responsible for Jira & Confluence with 14.000 users

     **As a system analyst:**
     - Developed product vision, methodology and project templates